The Golden Cocker Retriever belongs to the sporting breed group and scores high in obedience training and agility.

 So you can’t expect your Golden Cocker Retriever to make a huge fuss if an unknown person trespasses into your territory.

-In fact, there is a high chance that after some initial sniffing and with some rubbing, the dog might even take a stranger to be a friend.
+There is a high chance that after some initial sniffing and with some rubbing, the dog might even take a stranger to be a friend.

 That being said, a well-trained Golden Cocker Retriever who has been taught to differentiate a friend from a person who may pose a threat will put its intelligence to use and serve you well.